 SUBSIDIZED FEDERAL STAFFORD LOAN: Annual loan limits differ depending on a student's academic level and existing Stafford loan balance.
-The interest rate is fixed at 6.8 for loans disbursed after July 1, 2006.
 Interest is paid or subsidized during deferment periods.
 Repayment begins 6 months after the borrower ceases to be enrolled at least a half-time or separates from the College.